 There’s no such thing as too much pizza, right?
 Stop by Ernesto’s for a quick slice or a whole pie.
 The pizzas are made with homemade dough and sauce and freshly grated cheese.
 Portions are large, prices are reasonable, and the walls are decorated with vintage framed posters and pictures, giving the place a casual feel.
 The staff is friendly and welcoming, even during the hectic lunch hour.

 If Italian cuisine isn’t your favorite, head over to this sushi and sake joint for lunch or dinner.
 The eatery has become popular for its Japanese-inspired social plates with a blend of Pan Asian cuisine.
 Check out their “Power Lunch,” an all-you-can-“chopstick” option that lets you choose between traditional and signature rolls.
 The restaurant features two floors of dining and two bars.

 105 Salem St.

 Step into Polcari’s Coffee and your senses will be overwhelmed with competing aromas.
 This small shop sells more than just coffee beans and tea.
-You’ll find more than 150 different spices, as well as fresh-cut cheeses, dried fruits, whole nuts, sauces, beans, Italian candies, and sweets like licorice chips.
-Try a new spice, indulge in some excellent chocolate, and enjoy the soundtrack of fun tunes.
+You’ll find more than 150 spices, as well as fresh-cut cheeses, dried fruits, whole nuts, sauces, beans, Italian candies, and sweets like licorice chips.
+Try a new spice, indulge in some chocolate, and enjoy the soundtrack of fun tunes.
 The shop has been a North End mainstay since 1932.